What Is an Automatic Transfer Switch and How Does It Work?

 • Industrial or Commercial Facilities: May need transfer switches rated at 600 amps or more.

-• Faster Power Restoration: No fumbling with manual switches in the dark during an outage.
+• Faster Power Restoration: No fumbling with a manual transfer switch or controls in the dark during an outage.
+The auto transfer switch handles everything seamlessly.

-• Improved Safety: Reduces the risk of accidents and damage to electrical systems.
+• Improved Safety: Reduces the risk of accidents and damage to electrical power systems while maintaining a stable flow between different power sources.

-• Convenience: Works automatically without any manual effort, even if you're not at home or on-site.
+• Convenience: Works automatically without any manual effort, even if you’re not at home or on-site, a key advantage for facilities that depend on a backup power source.

-• Increased Property Value: Homes and businesses with reliable backup power solutions are often seen as more valuable.
+• Increased Property Value: Homes and businesses with reliable utility power and standby generator connections are often seen as more valuable and better equipped for emergencies.

 Common Mistakes to Avoid When Choosing an ATS

-• Undersizing the ATS: Always choose a switch that matches or exceeds your generator’s rated capacity.
+• Undersizing the ATS: Always choose a switch that matches or exceeds your standby generator’s rated capacity to handle different power sources effectively.

-• DIY Installation: Transfer switches must be installed by a licensed electrician to comply with safety regulations.
+• DIY Installation: Transfer switches, whether an auto transfer switch or a manual transfer switch, must be installed by a licensed electrician to comply with safety regulations.

-• Ignoring Local Codes: Installation must meet Australian standards to ensure safe operation and avoid legal issues.
+• Ignoring Local Codes: Installation must meet Australian standards to ensure safe operation of your electrical power setup and maintain a reliable connection to your utility power network.

 Choose the Right Automatic Transfer Switch with Jubilee Energy